smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/02-Docker-image/README.md

 - where our code is copied
 - and the dependencies of our code are installed

-### CMD directive
+### CMD instruction

-We now need to tell docker what the image should do when it is started.
-Otherwise we will only have started an image with our code and its dependencies, and that actually does nothing.
+We now need to tell Docker what the image should do when it is instantiated inside of a **Docker container** and started.
+Otherwise we will only have started a container with our code and its dependencies, and that actually does nothing.

+Let's add a `CMD` instruction running our **Prediction API** at the bottom of the `Dockerfile`

-*Hint*: we need to provide the following **host** and **port** parameters to the **uvicorn** server run command.
+*Hint*: we need to provide the following **host** and **port** parameters to the **uvicorn** server run command (the command that runs our **Prediction API**).
 The **host** parameter will tell **uvicorn** to listen to all network connections.
-The **port** parameter will tell **uvicorn** to listen to HTTP requests on the $PORT configured by the cloud service running our docker image.
+The **port** parameter will tell **uvicorn** to listen to HTTP requests on the `PORT` environment variable configured by the cloud service running our Docker image.

-If we fail to provide any of these parameters, our image will run but the **uvicorn** server will be unable to receive incoming http requests.
+If we fail to provide any of these parameters, our image will run but the **uvicorn** server will be unable to receive incoming HTTP requests.

 ## Make sure the docker image works on our machine